-When submitting papers for potential publication in IJML, please submit an original editable file in .doc style file.
-All figures, tables, and equations, etc., should be embedded into the original file.
+When submitting papers for potential publication in IJML, please submit an original editable file in a .doc style file.
+All figures, tables, equations, etc., should be embedded into the original file.

 Detailed instructions on preparing papers for submission can be found in the Template Paper and Submission Confirmation Form.